 When we consider partnerships between private and public sector organizations, what role do you think technological innovations play in aiding in connecting the different actors and ensuring a smooth flow of information between the concerned actors?
 What are the possibilities for technology in the near future?

-What are the different ways global organisations can support the sustainable use of land, water, and other resources needed for agriculture?
+What are the different ways global organizations can support the sustainable use of land, water, and other resources needed for agriculture?

 Industries around the world are switching to more technologically-driven ecosystems, especially now to overcome the challenges posed by the global pandemic.
 What trends do you foresee in the agroecosystem with respect to the application of advanced technologies in food production?

-How do you think artificial intelligence and machine learning are revolutionising the food supply chain?
+How do you think artificial intelligence and machine learning are revolutionizing the food supply chain?
 What does the immediate future look like for increased food safety compliance using technology?